allan23/validated/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Fixes bug reported by martinburchell when report data is empty.

 = 2.1.0 =
 * Utilizes the W3C API instead of attempting to use the web-based validator.
 * Displaying error results in a modal instead of a new window.